 Who participates in the International Scholar Laureate Program (ISLP)?

 While the honor of being a Scholar Laureate is a singular one, you will find our delegations are incredibly diverse in the age and level of academic studies of each participant.
 That said, your fellow Scholar Laureates will have some things in common.
 All of you have strong academic records and leadership goals, are at least 18 years old at the time of the program, and speak fluent English.
 All Scholar Laureates must also be either currently enrolled as an undergraduate at a college or university as an undergraduate or be a recent graduate.

 How are scholars selected to attend?

-Scholars come to the attention of ISLP and are considered for nomination thanks to the input of a variety of sources, including:
+Scholars come to the attention of ISLP and are considered for selection thanks to the input of a variety of sources, including:

-Is there a way for a non-nominated scholar to be considered for nomination?
+Is there a way for a non-selected scholar to be considered for an ISLP invitation?

-If you have not been nominated but believe you would benefit from the experience, do not hesitate to contact us.
+If you have not been invited but believe you would benefit from the experience, do not hesitate to contact us.
 We will explain how to submit an application that demonstrates the academic achievements and leadership potential you need in order to qualify.

 Who facilitates the programs?

 What is a typical day like?

 Your typical day will begin with a group meeting and briefing session on the day’s scheduled events.
 While no two days are the same for any program, you will find almost all involve a mix of educational and cultural activities.
 Educational components may include distinguished speakers, panel discussions, group meetings and university and professional site visits.
 Free time, primarily in the evening, is also built into the schedule for scholars to explore their host countries independently.

 How many people make up a delegation?

 Depending on the restrictions of the individual program site, you will have between 30 and 120 scholars in your delegation who will be part of a larger Program of students.

 Is there anything I should do to prepare for my delegation?